mikependon/RepoDB/RepoDb.Docs/support-policy.md

 # Our Support Policy

-It is important to note, RepoDB is maintained by a single entity and this entity is a person and not an organization.
-We will not enforce any monetray contributions from the other party, all support will always be free.
+RepoDB is maintained by a single entity and this entity is a person and not an organization.
+When doing an operational support, we will not enforce any monetray contributions from the other party as all kind of support is always free.

-### Our Rights
+### Support Process

+#### Kind of Support

+- Inquiry - operational support
+- Development
+- Implementation
+- Pull-Requests
+- Enhancement
+- Debugging/Tracing
+- Bug Fixing
+- Deployment

+#### Daily Support

-- The maintainer will do any kind of support within the Central European Time (CET) timezone.
+- All kind of operational support must be within the Central European Time (CET) timezone.
-- The maintainer will do the inquiry support to the .NET community anytime except for the night time (from 10pm to 5am) of the mentioned timezone.
+- The inquiry support can be anytime except from 10pm to 5am (CET) daily.
-- The maintainer will do the development, enhancement and the implementation support (in between 5am to 7am and/or 10pm to 12pm) of the mentioned timezone.
+- The other kind of support will be done in between 5am to 7am and/or 10pm to 12pm (CET) daily.

+#### Weekend Support

+- All kind of operational support must be within the Central European Time (CET) timezone.
+- The inquiry support can be anytime except from 10pm to 5am (CET) daily.
+- The other kind of support will be done in between 5am to 7am, 1pm to 3pm and/or 10pm to 12pm (CET) daily.

+#### Disclaimer

-- The maintainer has the rights to say NO to any kind of support during the work hours (from 7am to 4pm CET) of the mentioned timezone.
+The maintainer has the rights to say NO to any kind of support during the work hours (weekdays) from 7am to 4pm (CET) of the mentioned timezone.

+### Consultancy

+In the event of consultancy, as needed by the other party, a schedule can be defined in advance by collaborating directly to the author.
+You can directly reach the author's [Twitter](https://twitter.com/mike_pendon) account and/or send a direct [email](mailto:michael.c.pendon@outlook.com).

 ### Channels